 1. Read, Trace, Glue, & Draw

-It also allows them to practice reading, handwriting, sentence structures, punctuation…and a little art!
-This activity is also an excellent way to practice their high-frequency words.
+This activity is truly one of my favorite kindergarten morning work activities, and I always had it as an option for my morning work.
+It allows students to practice reading, handwriting, sentence structures, punctuation…and a little art!
+This activity is also an excellent way to practice high-frequency words.

 Check out this resource here: